Our Team Commitment to Diversity and Inclusion

 Executive Assistant to the Chief Executive Officer & Administration Support

-Having worked in the for-purpose sector for most of my career, I am strongly motivated by contributing to building strong and healthy communities.
-I joined QAMH in May 2022, having previously provided administrative support to a mental health service provider for nearly four years.
-I am enjoying learning more about the Community Mental Health and Wellbeing Sector and how QAMH works for our members so they can better support their communities here in Queensland.
-I am a keen gardener, philosophy student and sandwich connoisseur.
+I have worked in the not-for-profit sector for most of my career, being strongly motivated to contribute toward building strong and healthy communities.
+Having joined QAMH in May 2022 I am enjoying learning more about the Community Mental Health and Wellbeing Sector and how we at QAMH best support our Members - so that they can best support their communities.
+I have deep appreciation for the natural world broadly, with a particular fondness for birds, clouds and food!

 Simon Clough